Rev. John Fleming

 Praise Band Music Director

 I am currently the Junior High Band Director/High School Assistant at Greene County Tech schools.
 I live in Paragould with my wonderful wife Andrea, who sings with the praise team.
-We have a 6-year-old son named Riley, 3-year old, Evan, and new daughter Piper.
+We have a 7-year-old son named Riley, 4-year old, Evan, and daughter Piper, 1.

 Originally from suburban Chicago, I moved to Conway, AR at age 13.
 I graduated from Conway High School in 1998, and remained in Conway to earn a Bachelor’s Degree in Music Education from the University of Central Arkansas in 2002.
 Before going into band directing, I took a year to work at Sigler Music Center in Little Rock as a salesman/guitar area supervisor/band and orchestral instrument consultant/piano mover.
 I accepted my first band director job at Rivercrest High School in Wilson, AR.
 It was in my third year here I met, fell in love with, and became engaged to Andrea.
 I went on to accept the Piggott job, and Andrea accepted a job in Brookland…leading to a move to Paragould.

 I have been surrounded by the arts from a very young age.
 I sang and played in school and church groups since preschool.
 While my major instrument is tuba, I have never lost interest in an instrument I've picked up…maybe with the exception of piano.
 On the rare occasion free time presents itself, I enjoy simply spending time with his family, participating in community theater, or reading that occasional good book I can find.

 I was born and raised in southeast Iowa.
 I am a middle child having one older brother, one older sister, and two younger brothers.
 I have been married to Larry for 40+ years and we have 4 children, 9 grandchildren and 3 great-grandchildren.

 I love my job and the people of the church.
 I like to travel, love music, enjoy sewing, but current activities are work and grandkids.

 I have been at FUMC for 27 years.
 I appreciate the people here, which is probably why I have stayed for so long.